Art Nouveau

-By 1914, and with the beginning of the First World War, Art Nouveau was largely exhausted.
-In the 1920s, it was replaced as the dominant architectural and decorative art style by Art Deco and then Modernism.
+By 1914, with the beginning of the First World War, Art Nouveau was largely exhausted.
+In the 1920s, it was replaced as the dominant architectural and decorative art style by Art Deco and then modernism.
 The Art Nouveau style began to receive more positive attention from critics in the late 1960s, with a major exhibition of the work of Hector Guimard at the Museum of Modern Art in 1970.